 They exchange experiences with the locals and are both willing to learn from one another.

 Until now the German-speaking volunteers leave many “footprints” in the park.
 In the last years they added interesting exhibits, information poster and a kid´s area to the visitor centre, as well as a slideshow presentation at the visitor´s computer.
 For outdoor activities the volunteers produced info brochures and maps of the hiking trails in three different languages, a botanical guide and a herbarium.

 German and English language courses given by the volunteers for children and adults are very popular.
 Another field of activity is of course maintenance work in the park.
 The volunteers help to set up trail signs, huts, toilets and fire places.
 Scientific work includes inventory methods, bird watching, field mapping, and botanical and faunistic monitoring.

-Since 2008 our voluntary program is being supported by the EU programme “Youth in Action” (YiA) .
-As part of this the German volunteers they take part in the European voluntary Service (EVS).
-YiA aims to inspire a sense of active citizenship, solidarity and tolerance among young Europeans and to involve them in shaping the Union's future.
-It promotes mobility within and beyond the EU borders.
+From 2008 until 2014 our voluntary program has been supported by the EU programme “Youth in Action” (YiA) .
+Since 2014, the EU Programme "Erasmus+" supports the European Voluntary Service (EVS) where the German volunteers take part.
+It aims to inspire a sense of active citizenship, solidarity and tolerance among young Europeans and to involve them in shaping the Union's future.
+It promotes mobility within and beyond EU borders.
 It is based on non-formal learning and intercultural dialogue, and it encourages the inclusion of all young people, regardless of their educational, social or cultural background.

 The German contact for the EU programme is "Jugend für Europa".
 (See below)